 Cadbury’s little shop grew in popularity so much that only seven years later in 1831, he was able to rent a warehouse in Crooked Lane, in the centre of Birmingham.
 He began producing cocoa and chocolate there.

-Why should an industrial area be squalid and depressing?” he asked.
-“Why should not the industrial worker enjoy country air and occupations without being separated from his work?
-If the country is a good place to line in why not to work in?”.
+Why should an industrial area be squalid and depressing?
+Cadbury asked.
+Why should not the industrial worker enjoy country air and occupations without being separated from his work?
+If the country is a good place to line-in, why not to work in?.”

-The Cadbury business prospered at its new site at Bournville and the company became famous for the advances in working conditions and social benefits for its workforce.
+The Cadbury business prospered at its new site at Bournville, and the company became famous for the advances in working conditions and social benefits for its workforce.

-Cadbury employed women workers right back to the 1850s and was fairly unique in promoting women to forewomen – most firms did not appoint women to these positions before World War I.
+Cadbury employed women workers going right back to the 1850s.
+It was somewhat unique in promoting women to forewomen – most firms did not appoint women to these positions before World War I.